openownership/register/README.markdown

-# OpenOwnership Register
+# Open Ownership Register

-This repository contains the code which powers https://register.openownership.org, OpenOwnership's demonstration of a global beneficial ownership register.
+This repository contains the code which powers https://register.openownership.org, Open Ownership's demonstration of a global beneficial ownership register.
 The website uses Ruby on Rails and runs on Heroku.